redux-saga/redux-saga/docs/api/README.md

 #### Notes

-To cancel a running Generator, the middleware will throw a `SagaCancellationException` inside it.
+To cancel a running task, the middleware will invoke `return` on the underlying Generator object.
+This will cancel the current Effect in the task and jump to the finally block (if defined).

+Inside the finally block, you can execute any cleanup logic or dispatch some action to keep the store in a consistent state (e.g. reset the state of a spinner to false when an ajax request is cancelled).
+You can check inside the finally block if a Saga was cancelled by issuing a `yield cancelled()`.

-Cancellation propagates downward.
-When cancelling a Generator, the middleware will also cancel the current Effect where the Generator is currently blocked.
-If the current Effect is a call to another Generator, then the Generator will also be cancelled.
+Cancellation propagates downward to child sagas.
+When cancelling a task, the middleware will also cancel the current Effect (where the task is currently blocked).
+If the current Effect is a call to another Saga, it will be also cancelled.
+When cancelling a Saga, all *attached forks* (sagas forked using `yield fork()`) will be cancelled.
+This means that cancellation effectively affects the whole execution tree that belongs to the cancelled task.

-A cancelled Generator can catch `SagaCancellationException`s in order to perform some cleanup logic before it terminates (e.g. clear a `isFetching` flag in the state if the Generator was in middle of an AJAX call).

-Note that uncaught `SagaCancellationException`s are not bubbled upward, if a Generator doesn't handle cancellation exceptions, the exception will not bubble to its parent Generator.

-`cancel` is a non-blocking Effect. i.e. the Generator will resume immediately after throwing the cancellation exception.
+`cancel` is a non-blocking Effect. i.e. the Saga executing it will resume immediately after performing the cancellation.

 For functions which return Promise results, you can plug your own cancellation logic by attaching a `[CANCEL]` to the promise.